 Over half the respondents had over 20 years of clinical experience, with almost the same number having over 10 years teaching experience.
 Only 1 in 4 preceptors had completed professional development activities related to teaching.
 Further results are presented in Table 2.
 Despite the lack of formal preparation for teaching responsibilities, the majority of respondents indicated they felt confident when precepting, understood what students needed to learn, understood student evaluation, and felt able to set goals and provide appropriate performance feedback.
-In contrast most preceptors did not know how the teaching they provided The International Electronic Journal of Rural and Remote Health Research, Education Practice and Policy fitted into the overall curriculum.
+In contrast most preceptors did not know how the teaching they provided fitted into the overall curriculum.
 Approximately half the preceptors also felt their role as a teacher and an assessor was undefined.
 Interestingly, nearly all respondents felt that clinicians could not automatically teach, and only half indicated they understood the principles of adult learning.

-The majority of respondents appeared comfortable with information technology, although a small minority appeared averse to email, videoconferencing, and the use of the internet for academic purposes
+The majority of respondents appeared comfortable with information technology, although a small minority appeared averse to email, videoconferencing, and the use of the internet for academic purposes.